 Retail Sales Worker

 Retail workers help customers find items, ring up merchandise, process payments and keep the sales floor in order.
-More than 4.52 million Americans were part of this occupational group in 2016, and roughly one in three worked part time, according to the BLS.
+More than 4.1 million Americans were part of this occupational group in 2021.

 Flex factor: The sheer number of retail jobs available means retirees have a good chance of finding one that fits their schedule.
-And if you land a part-time position at one of your favorite stores, employee discounts could be an attractive workplace perk, said Valerie Streif, a senior advisor for Mentat, a San Francisco-based job search firm.
+And if you land a part-time position at one of your favorite stores, you could score an employee discount!

 Ridesharing services like Uber and Lyft have provided drivers a detour out of full retirement.
-A 2017 survey of subscribers of the popular Rideshare Guy blog found 54 percent of ride-share driver respondents were 51 or older — including 24.3 percent who were 61 or older.
+A 2017 survey of subscribers of the popular Rideshare Guy blog found 54% of ride-share driver respondents were 51 or older — including 24.3% who were 61 or older.

 Flex factor: There are many things to consider if you want to be a successful rideshare driver.
 But once you join, the ride-sharing services’ apps provide drivers the information and tools needed to start picking up passengers.
 The systems allow drivers to set their own schedules, although they’ll earn more when drivers are in high demand.